Sugar Ant Control: Protect Your Home or Business

 How Do Sugar Ants Get Inside Buildings?

-Sugar ants are so small that getting inside is a simple task.
+Sugar ants are so small that sugar ants in your house is almost inevitable.
 They can enter through fractures in brickwork or foundations, narrow openings around thresholds, or utility connections.
 Food is the main motivator for these pests, so pet bowls, crumbs, and unsealed containers may attract them to your home.
+Sugar ants in the kitchen are a common site.

 In commercial settings like hotels and cafeterias, sugar ants can come in on trash cans or around chutes that connect to dumpsters.
 Businesses that send and receive frequent deliveries, such as food processing plants or warehouses, might end up with a sugar ant problem due to the open doors and loading docks.